Lighting your Sculpture

 Art Lighting,CRI90(Black) https://a.co/d/3q8g75J

 Depending on the height of your ceiling, you could mount the light on the ceiling or on the wall.
-Alternately we have found a lamp that makes incredible shadows which works well placed on the top of a bookcase or other tall structure.
-(This is the lamp that produced the shadow for the Tritera and for the hand shown above) https://a.co/d/9vge7ds
+Alternately, we have found a lamp that makes incredible shadows, which works well on top of a bookcase or other tall structure.
+(This is the lamp that produced the shadow for the Tritera and for the hand shown above)https://a.co/d/9vge7ds

 Thoughts or suggestions?